minzart/sunrise-oath/glossary/mother.md

 My mother saw the woman in the video, and hummed approvingly.
-“That outfit totally brings out my emerald eyes,” she said, tapping the bridge of her nose with a smirk.
+“That outfit totally brings out my emerald eyes,” she [[said]], tapping the bridge of her nose with a smirk.
-“They’re green,” I said flatly, and pushed her away.
+“They’re green,” I [[said]] flatly, and pushed her away.
 Kneeling on the couch, Tara Robles looked [[even]] smaller than the screen suggested.
 A [[mess]] of strawberry blonde hair, as Gale wrote in The [[Wind]] at Dawn.